-Note: Our best Linux desktop round-up has been fully updated.
+Note: Our best Linux desktop round-up has been updated.
 This feature was first published in November 2013.

 The desktop is a critical aspect of your Linux experience, providing you with a user-friendly way to interact with your computer.
 Unlike Windows or Mac, Linux doesn't tie you to a single desktop.
 Switching desktop environments is incredibly straightforward – just install a new one, log out and choose it from the login screen.
 You can install as many desktop environments as you like, although you can only use one at a time.

 In this guide, we've rounded up seven of the most popular desktops, highlighting their strengths and weaknesses.
 Before you dive in, however, take some time to think about what you want from your desktop.